 Getting Away in 2020

 For all intents and purposes, Halloween at large may be on the chopping block in 2020 as Americans continue adjusting to life in this new normal.
 Many cities and states have issued specific guidance dictating how residents will be allowed to participate in fall festivities, and many experts have warned against participating in conventional Halloween events to prevent further outbreaks of COVID-19.
+Cancelling Halloween will likely be much harder on kids than adults.
+You can still celebrate Halloween with your family without breaking Covid protocols.
+Dress up in costumes, carve pumpkins, and eat candy at home to keep the Halloween spirit alive.
+Even during Covid, the costs of Halloween costumes can be extremely expensive.
+Kohl’s coupons offer great discounts on hundreds of popular Halloween costumes.
 If Halloween is canceled, the remaining holidays (including Christmas, Thanksgiving, and New Year’s) may be the last opportunities people have to travel or see family this year.

 Among the more than 1,000 surveyed, 88% of Americans indicated they plan on traveling long distances to see their family for the holidays in 2020, with just 12% indicating they expect to forgo their travel plans entirely.
 Another 75% admitted if COVID-19 cases worsen in the next few months, they’ll cancel their holiday travel plans.